Latvia, Estonia quit China-backed Eastern Europe forum - ExBulletin

 China released no immediate comment on the decision by Latvia and Estonia, but Foreign Ministry spokesman Wang Wenbin again defended the threatening military drills on Friday.

-To defend our sovereignty and territorial integrity…China has every right to take resolute countermeasures in response to U.S. provocations, and such measures are absolutely necessary under these circumstances, Wang said during a briefing. daily press briefing.
+To defend our sovereignty and territorial integrity…China has every right to take resolute countermeasures in response to US provocations, and such measures are absolutely necessary under these circumstances,” Wang said at a press briefing. daily.

 Britain has summoned the Chinese ambassador to register Beijing’s increasingly aggressive behavior and rhetoric in recent months, which threaten peace and stability in the region, Foreign Secretary Liz Truss said.
 The UK urges China to resolve any disputes by peaceful means, without the threat or use of force or coercion.